-We’re running a crowdfunding campaign to develop and improve the Rainbox Open Tools: new free and open source tools for film and animation production.
+We’ve recently run a crowdfunding campaign to develop and improve the Rainbox Open Tools: new free and open source tools for film and animation production.

 DuME – a fast, versatile and easy-yo-use Free and Open Source Media Encoder.